-The Group incurred a profit before the effect of taxation amounting to EUR 55,815 (2014 loss: EUR247,225).
+The Group registered a profit before the effect of taxation amounting to EUR268,549 (2015: EUR55,815).
 Further information about the results of the Group is provided in the statement of comprehensive income on page 14.

-The Company incurred a loss before the effect of taxation of EUR71,087 (2014: EUR81,193).
+The Company registered a profit before the effect of taxation of EUR923,733 (2015 loss: EUR71,087).
 Further information about the results of the Company is provided in the statement of comprehensive income on page 19.

-The year under review was an improved year both financially and strategically however this is only the beginning and the Group will continue to press ahead with its strategy to achieve profitability.
-This year the Group has achieved an important financial milestone by reaching a break-even position with a slight profit.
-Loqus Group has made important progress during the year ended 30 June 2015.
+The year under review improved both financially and strategically and the Group will continue to press ahead with its strategy to further improve the Group's profitability.
+The Group is reporting a profit for the second year running.

-A more detailed review of the operation of the Company and its subsidiary undertakings for the year under review, and an indication of the likely future developments, are given in the Chairman's Statement and Group Chief Executive Officer's Review.
+A more detailed review of the operation of the Company and its subsidiary undertakings for the year under review, and an indication of the likely future developments, are highlighted in the Chairman's Statement and Group Chief Executive Officer's Review.